Belgium says 2012 deficit goal attainable

 Belgium has come under increasing market pressure over its high debt, which is approaching 100 percent of annual output, and in the past two months it has been downgraded by credit rating agencies Standard & Poor's and Moody's.

-Political parties agreed a budget for 2012 in December that would show a saving of 11.3 billion euros ($15.21 billion) compared with the previous year.
+Political parties agreed a budget for 2012 in December that would show a saving of 11.3 billion euros (9.3 billion pounds) compared with the previous year.

 However, the budget is based on an assumption of 0.8 percent economic growth and only a few weeks after it was presented, the central bank cut its growth forecast to 0.5 percent.